 A blocked sewer may be the result of a utility line which was accidentally "cross bored" through a sewer line.
 Attempting to clear a blockage caused by a gas line can result in a serious gas leak.
 If unable to visually verify that a cross bore blockage does not exist, follow these steps before attempting to clear a blockage beyond the outside wall of a building:

 • Call Dig Safe at 811 and request an emergency utility mark out.
-If utility markings cross the known path of the sewer line, it may be a cross bore blockage.

 If you suspect a cross bore blockage: